-Leveraging the Enneagram to Drive Collaboration in 2021: A Guide for HR Leaders
+Leveraging the Enneagram to Drive Collaboration: A Guide for HR Leaders

 Human Resources leaders at all levels of business and organizational life, and in particular, Talent Management leaders, are enjoying a well-deserved moment as we begin to see the light at the end of the COVID-19 tunnel.
 As COVID hit the United States (and the rest of the world) this spring almost all businesses were forced to make difficult and far-reaching decisions in a matter of days without adequate or clear information about what was ahead.
 Top of the list of issues to be addressed: How do we support our people during this crisis and how can our people help support the business as it turns on a dime?

 Talent Management leaders in companies of all sizes responded to this call in creative and strategic ways that struck (and are still striking) a balance between the financial/ business goals of the company and the “human being” issues of disease prevention in a deadly pandemic, isolation and disconnection from team members, technological challenges, and increased pressure on the always tentative balance between work and home.